sanfinity-Iot/openremote/Developer-Guide:-Working-on-the-UI.md

 ./gradlew -p ui build
 ```

-**NOTE: The `yarnInstall` task must be run whenever new components are added in order to make them available for import in other components/demos/apps and the model and rest `build` tasks must be run whenever the openremote model changes.
-Whenever you do a pull from the remote repository it is worth running the above commands to ensure things are up to date**
+**NOTE: The `yarnInstall` task must be run whenever new components are added in order to make them available for import in other components/demos/apps and the model and rest `build` tasks must be run whenever the OpenRemote model changes.
+Whenever you do a pull from the remote repository, [[build the code|Developer Guide: Building the code]]**

-If you are making frequent changes to the openremote model (which includes the REST API) then you can use the continuous mode of gradle in combination with the `watch` task to rebuild the `model` and `rest` components automatically whenever the model files change:
+If you are making frequent changes to the OpenRemote model (which includes the REST API) then you can use the continuous mode of gradle in combination with the `watch` task to rebuild the `model` and `rest` components automatically whenever the model files change:

 ```
 ./gradlew -t -p ui modelWatch